simonperrier11/cppsynth/README.md

 - If you compiled the project as a VST3 plugin, make sure to move the VST3 file to a folder that your DAW will recognize!

 ## Resources 💛
 The goal of this project was for me to learn about audio synthesis and digital signal processing, and to discover C++ and the JUCE framework.
-Making this project was mostly possible thanks to the excellent [_Creating Synthesizer Plug-Ins with C++ and JUCE_ book](https://www.theaudioprogrammer.com/synth-plugin-book) by Matthijs Hollemans (The Audio Programmer), as well as [various tutorials on sound synthesis](https://thewolfsound.com/sound-synthesis/) by Jan Wilczek (WolfSound).
+Making this project was mostly possible thanks to the excellent [_Creating Synthesizer Plug-Ins with C++ and JUCE_ book](https://www.theaudioprogrammer.com/synth-plugin-book) by Matthijs Hollemans (@hollance, The Audio Programmer), as well as [various tutorials on sound synthesis](https://thewolfsound.com/sound-synthesis/) by Jan Wilczek (@JanWilczek, WolfSound).
 Big thanks!
 Other references are directly in the code as comments.

 The font used for the user interface is the [JetBrains Mono font](https://www.jetbrains.com/lp/mono/).